 - 1 min rowing

 Having the right storage solutions, workout equipment, and finishing the garage walls will go a long way to create a space you love.
 And after reading this guide, you're probably anxious to get started building your own CrossFit garage gym.
-Whether you're on a budget or ready to build the CrossFit garage of your dreams, use these tips to put it all together.
+Whether you're on a budget or ready to deck our your garage with equipment, use these home CrossFit gym ideas to put it all together.